smougie/alien-invaders/README.md

 - Player has 3 lives/ships.
 - When alien touch bottom side of screen OR alien hit player ship game will feeeze for short time and player will lose 1 ship.
 - After destroying whole aliens on screen, new fleet will appear and the game speed will rise.
+- Game will start after pressing 'Gra' buttom in the middle of the screen.

 ### TO DO